YouTube Stats: What you should know about the video giant (plus Fun Facts)

 Since 2019, however, the most popular channel has come from the South Asian country: T-Series, the channel of the Indian music label of the same name - which has made a name for itself with Bollywood soundtracks and Indian pop - is the most subscribed and, in most weeks, also the most clicked YouTube channel.

-The country with the most YouTube users: India
+The Country with the Most YouTube Users: India

 It's no surprise that Indian channels, hardly known in this country, are among the most popular on the video platform: With 225 million active users, India is the top country in terms of users.
 Since the percentage of people with Internet access there still has a lot of room for growth, the forecasts also only know one direction: further upwards.
 The US, Brazil, Japan, and Russia are followed in the user statistics by other highly populated countries - no big surprises here.

-YouTube is blocked in these countries
+YouTube is Blocked in These Countries

 China, Iran, Turkmenistan, South Sudan, Sudan, Tajikistan, Syria, North Korea, and Eritrea completely block YouTube.